mehrvarz/webcall/README.md

 A single WebCall server can provide free and secure telephony to 1M users.
 A small (1GB, shared) server can host 10-30K users.
-Here I describe how you can build and run WebCall server for yourself:
+Here I describe how you can build WebCall server and how you can run it for yourself and for friends:

 [https://timur.mobi/webcall/install](https://timur.mobi/webcall/install)

 # Distributed WebCall

-There can be a network of telephony servers, ultimately offering free, boundless telephony to everyone.
-This is possible because it is simple to add new WebCall servers and because as a user, you can interact with any other WebCall user, independet of where and how users are being hosted.
-This is possible without any server-to-server coordination or communication.
+We can build a network of telephony servers, ultimately offering free, boundless telephony to everyone.
+This is possible because new WebCall servers can be added very easily and because as a user, you can interact with any other WebCall user, independet of where these users are being hosted.
+All of this is possible without any server-to-server coordination or background communications.
 Here I describe how this works:

 [https://timur.mobi/webcall/info/server](https://timur.mobi/webcall/info/server)